VoyagerInnovations/vOS/vos-documentation.md

 Todo: Add more details like frequency, etc.

 #### NTP Syncronization
-The default time syncronization app is chrony which can be configured through _/etc/chrony.conf_.
+The default time syncronization app is _chrony_ (not ntpd) which can be configured through _/etc/chrony.conf_.

 ntpd is still available through the default repository.

 #### Syslog Daemon
-Todo: Identify default logging server.
+Default syslog daemon is rsyslogd.

+Configuration files:
+  - /etc/rsyslog.conf
+  - /etc/rsyslog.d/*

 #### Anti-Malware
 ClamAV is included!